Arif-Bipu/Python-Projects/gender_classification/README.md

 # Overview

 Followed tutorial challenge 'Learn Python for Data Science #1' by @Sirajology on Youtube.
 The code uses the scikit-learn machine learning library to train a decision tree on a small dataset body of metrics labeled male or female.
-It then guesses the gender given a set of body metrics.
+It then guesses the gender given a set of body metrics with all the classifiers.

 ## What I have added